Brother 2340CV Cover Stitch Machine

 Who Should Buy the Brother 2340CV?

-For many US hobbyists, that role becomes essential once garment volume increases.
+For a lot of US hobbyists, that specific role becomes essential once garment volume picks up past a certain point.

 Ideal Buyers Include

-- Home sewists upgrading from entry-level sewing machines
+- Home sewists moving past entry-level sewing machines

 - Etsy apparel sellers